Wall Street Pummels VSTM After Recent Earnings Report

 BTIG Research gave a rating of “Buy” to VSTM, setting the target price at $17 in the report published on July 13th of the previous year.

-During the last 5 trading sessions, VSTM rose by +4.27%, which changed the moving average for the period of 200-days by +5.17% in comparison to the 20-day moving average, which settled at $1.2935.
-In addition, Verastem, Inc. saw -8.96% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, VSTM rose by +12.40%, which changed the moving average for the period of 200-days by -2.16% in comparison to the 20-day moving average, which settled at $1.2805.
+In addition, Verastem, Inc. saw 1.49% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading